 Mold Growth

 The dark, wet confines of the condensate drain system make it the perfect place for mold spores to grow and multiply.
 Mold can migrate from the A/C condensate drain into the rest of the system, dispersing harmful spores throughout your home via the duct system.
 It can also plug up the condensate drain, causing water to back up and overflow from the drain pan.
-Mold growth that reaches the evaporator coil can literally strangle the A/C system by cutting off airflow through the coil fins.
+Mold growth reaching the evaporator coil can strangle the A/C system by cutting off airflow through the coil fins.

 Leakage